"A well informed citizenry is the best defense against tyranny."

 ~ Thomas Jefferson

-Information for the Primary on June 5, 2018
+Information for the California Primary June 5, 2018

-- Access your personalized ballot for only your districts, just by entering your address.
+- Access your personalized ballot for only your districts, just enter your address on the first page,

-- Get in-depth information on candidates and propositions, including who supports them.
+- Get in-depth information on candidates,state-wide propositions, and local measures including who supports them.

 - View candidate info; including biographies, top priorities, answers to questions, photos, policy videos, endorsements, and detailed information about who funds their campaigns.